-Herpes simplex virus (HSV) II, a.k.a. genital herpes, is a virus passed on via sexual and close-quarters contact, including saliva, and in many instances, appears as genital blisters 3-7 days (but from one day to three weeks) after contact with an infected person.
+Herpes simplex virus (HSV) II, a.k.a. genital herpes, is a virus passed on via sexual and close-quarters contact, including saliva.

-But, symptoms may not appear for weeks, or years, or ever, in you or the person you caught it off.
-Outbreaks may always appear in exactly the same place, which is a clue if you have had more than one outbreak.
+Outbreaks may appear repeatedly in the same place, which is a clue if you have had more than one outbreak.

-There are two strains of the herpes virus (HSV1 and HSV2), with both able to cause genital symptoms.
-HSV1 is also often found on the mouth as cold sores, though HSV2 is found less commonly on the mouth.
+There are two strains of the herpes virus (HSV-1 and HSV-2), both of which can cause genital symptoms.
+HSV-1 is also often found in the mouth as cold sores, though HSV-2 is less commonly found there.

-HSV2 is so common that one in eight people are thought to have it, with most of those people not knowing they have it.
+HSV2 is so common that one in eight people is thought to have it, yet most are unaware.

-HSV1 causes urinary symptoms more often than HSV2.
+HSV-1 causes urinary symptoms more often than HSV-2.
 The first outbreak is almost always the worst by far.
-It can be crippling pain on your genitals.
+It can be crippling pain in your genitals.
 Then, the first year may be bad too, but after that, it tends to calm down as your immune system kicks in.

 Some people may only ever get one outbreak.
 Condoms don’t stop the spread of herpes, but they definitely help.

-Dead skin cells can shed the virus onto another person’s skin and infect them.
+Dead skin cells can shed the virus onto another person’s skin, infecting them.
 This means playing the blame game gets tricky: you could have caught it off someone a decade or more ago.
+1

-Before you despair, medication and herbal therapies can reduce the outbreaks significantly (and sometimes they never come back by themselves), and reduce the severity of symptoms.
+Before you despair, therapies can reduce the outbreaks significantly (and sometimes they never come back by themselves), and reduce the severity of symptoms.

 Symptoms of genital herpes